Is tretinoin over the counter (OTC)?

 Unfortunately, not.
 You cannot buy tretinoin creams and gels over the counter.
 Tretinoin can only be purchased with a doctor’s prescription.

-How to get a prescription for tretinoin online?
+How to get tretinoin online?

 Do you want to know more about tretinoin?